parrt/msds692/notes/sfpd.md

 Unfortunately, over such a long period, just about every location in the city has been hit; repeatedly.
 We need to filter the data for a smaller time range or sample the data at some interval.
 The easiest thing to do is simply to ask where the car break-ins have been for 2016.

 **Exercise**: Filter the original CSV to get all crimes for 2016 using `grep`. and then rerun the above procedure with `latlng.py` to get a new heat map called `2016-heatmap.html`.
 The regular expression you need for `grep` to find all dates from 2016 is `../../2016`.
-Past that through another `grep` that filters for `GRAND THEFT FROM LOCKED AUTO` and write it to file `2016-car-break-ins.csv`.
+Pass that through another `grep` that filters for `GRAND THEFT FROM LOCKED AUTO` and write it to file `2016-car-break-ins.csv`.
 Follow the process you did above to create the `heatmap.html` file with `latlng.py`, but now process data `2016-car-break-ins.csv`.
 I played around with the radius and maximum intensity parameters of the heat map and got a fairly useful image:

 ```javascript
 heatmap.set('maxIntensity', 40);